minetest/dev.luanti.org/content/for-creators/api/classes/itemstackmetadata.md

 * `palette_index`: Palette index to use for hardware colorization of the stack (if the stack has a palette).

 ### Count
-Requires Luanti 5.6 clients for the count override (older clients will simply show the item count according to the item definition); works on all 5.x servers since it only uses ItemStackMetaData serverside.
+Requires Luanti 5.6 clients for the count override (older clients will simply show the item count according to the item definition); works on all 5.x servers since it only uses ItemStackMetaData server-side.

 #### `count_meta`
 String to show in inventory lists instead of the item count.